Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 Buttering doudo is a traditional Hunza soup primarily eaten during winter.
 What makes this dish extra special is its incorporation of dried apricots.

-Buttering doudo in particular is revered for its assistance in improving constipation and colds, while also being an immune system booster.
+Buttering doudo, in particular, is revered for its assistance in improving constipation and colds while also being an immune system booster.
 You can grab a bowl in Karimabad after visiting the Baltit Fort, one of the most iconic landmarks in Asia.

 8) Harissa